kikonen/android_test_1/README.md

 # android_test_1

-Experimentation of writing minimal android app in the tablet.
+Experimentation of writing minimal android app in the tablet using [AIDE](http://www.android-ide.com).